 - a.
 Target summer programming for students involved in the juvenile justice system.
 The subgrantee has developed a relationship with the Department of Youth Rehabilitative Services to provide programming inside the youth detention center. - b.
 Target summer programming for students residing in public housing and short-term family housing.
-The subgrantee has an existing grant program in partnership with the DC Housing Authority and DC Department of Human Services to serve these targeted communities.
-The grant program will be expanded to serve new communities. - c.
+The subgrantee has an existing grant program in partnership with the DC c.
 Provide grants to summer programming for underserved communities and at-risk youth (homeless, foster, qualifies for SNAP/TANF, or a high school students that is one or more year older than the expected age for the grade in which the student is enrolled).